km1036/Green_Stock_Analysis_with_Matplotlib/README.md

 ## Portfolio example: AMRC

 Initial capital of 100,000 with a share size of 500.
-THe cumsum function is used to calculated cumulative return on the ARMC stock.
+The cumsum function is used to calculated cumulative return on the ARMC stock.

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/portfolio.jpg" />